-TV and film: When We Rise, No Men Beyond This Point, The Humanity Bureau, Mayday, Télé-Litté, The Morrison Murders, Road to Avonlea, ENG.
-Due out in 2017: Isaac Ezban's Parallel, and Rob W. King's The Humanity Bureau starring Nicolas Cage.
+TV and film: When We Rise, Six, A Wife’s Revenge, No Men Beyond This Point, Parallel, Mayday, Télé-Litté, The Morrison Murders, Road to Avonlea, ENG, and The Humanity Bureau with Nicolas Cage.

 For industry professionals: my headshots and resumé can be found here.
 Or you can contact my talent agent.